Stability of variational eigenvalues for the fractional p-Laplacian: Introduction

 In order to neatly present the subject, we first need some definitions.
 The natural setting for equations involving the operator $(- \Delta_p)^s$ is the space $W^{s,p}_0(\mathbb{R}^N)$, defined as the completion of $C^\infty_0(\mathbb{R}^N)$ with respect to the standard Gagliardo semi-norm

 Furthermore, in order to take the Dirichlet condition $u = 0$ in $\mathbb{R}^N \setminus \Omega$ into account, we consider the space

 endowed with \eqref{psnorm}.
-Since $\Omega$ is Lipschitz, the latter coincides with the space used in \cite{BraLinPar,BraPar} and defined as the completion of $C^\infty_0(\Omega)$ with respect to $[\,\cdot\,]_{W^{s,p}(\mathbb{R}^N)}$.
+Since $\Omega$ is Lipschitz, the latter coincides with the space used in \cite{BraLinPar,BraPar} and defined as the completion of $C^\infty_0(\Omega)$ with respect to $[\,\cdot\,]_{W^{s,p}(\mathbb{R}^N)}$ (see Proposition \ref{prop:density} below).
 Then equation \eqref{prob} has to be intended in the following weak sense:

 for every $\varphi\in \widetilde W^{s,p}_0(\Omega)$.
 Let us introduce